 It starts with the ingredients.

 The second most important quality of our CSA “masters” (people who “stick” with CSA) is that they love food.
 Real food.

 Food that tastes like it should, because it’s grown in quality soil.

-In fact, CSAs often create food snobs, because customers finally experience how a carrot should really taste, and they cannot go back to the watered down version called “baby carrots” at Walmart.
+In fact, CSAs often create food snobs, because customers finally experience how lettuce should really taste, and they cannot go back to the tasteless, limp stuff at Walmart.

 If you really love cooking and you really value taste, then you will LOVE being in a CSA.
 Because CSAs are all about providing high-quality, artisanal vegetables that make your home dining experience feel like an event.